C10-Ghibli-s/BE-Backoffice/README.md

 ![Docker-gif](./src/Public/img/docker.gif)

+6. The last stap before run the app, it's the command `npx prisma migrate dev` for be able to have the entities and relations between them in your local machine.

-6. Finally, run the app with the command, **Hello world! to Studio-Ghibli Backoffice**:
+7. Finally, run the app with the command, **Hello world! to Studio-Ghibli Backoffice**:
 `npm run dev`

 ![runapp-gif](./src/Public/img/runapp.gif)